ElRakabawi/Gentein-core/README.md

 # Gentein
-A DNA sequence to Protein translator tool, Built on Mojolicious and AngularJS.
+Gentein web app core, a DNA to Protein sequence translator tool in Perl.

+This project is licensed under the terms of the MIT license.